-- Data dictionary (variable specifications, code sets and other information) is available in pdf format-SHS2003-PUMDF-Data dictionary. - Record layout is available in Excel format-SHS2003-PUMDF-Record layout. - Appendices are available in Excel format-SHS2003-PUMDF-Appendices. - Appendix A presents the frequency counts for non-dollar variables in the public-use microdata file.
-They are included to help you verify your tabulations.

-- Appendix B presents expenditure data tabulated using the public-use microdata file and also using the internal survey database.
-They are included to help you verify your tabulations. - Appendix C contains a table indicating the spending variables included in previous public-use microdata files of the Survey of Household Spending and the Family Expenditure Survey. - Appendix D shows any changes in variables from the previous year. - Appendix E presents the coefficients of variation for published data from the 2003 SHS.
+- Data dictionary (variable specifications, code sets and other information) is available in pdf format. - Record layout is available in Excel format. - Appendices are available in Excel format. - Appendix A presents the frequency counts for non-dollar variables in the public-use microdata file.
+They are included to help you verify your tabulations. - Appendix B presents expenditure data tabulated using the public-use microdata file and also using the internal survey database.
+They are included to help you verify your tabulations. - Appendix C contains a table indicating the spending variables included in previous public-use microdata files of the Survey of Household Spending and the Family Expenditure Survey. - Appendix D shows any changes in variables from the previous years. - Appendix E presents the coefficients of variation for published data from the 2006 SHS.

-1.1.4 For further information
+For further information

-Additional information about the SHS can now be obtained free on the Statistics Canada web site (www.statcan.ca).
-See especially:

-- Note to former users of data from the Family Expenditure Survey (62F0026MIE2000002) - Note to former users of data from the Household Facilities and Equipment Survey (62F0026MIE2000003) - User Guide for the Survey of Household Spending, 2003 (62F0026MIE2004003) - Methodology for the Survey of Household Spending (62F0026MIE2001003) - 2002 Survey of Household Spending Data Quality Indicators (62F0026MIE2004001)
+- Additional information about the SHS can now be obtained free on the Statistics Canada web site (www.statcan.ca).
+See especially: - Note to former users of data from the Family Expenditure Survey (62F0026MIE2000002) - Note to former users of data from the Household Facilities and Equipment Survey (62F0026MIE2000003) - User Guide for the Survey of Household Spending, 2006 (62F0026MIE2008001)

+- Methodology for the Survey of Household Spending (62F0026MIE2001003) - 2003 Survey of Household Spending Data Quality Indicators (62F0026MIE2005006)